SciML/DataDrivenDiffEq.jl/docs/src/koopman/algorithms.md

 ## Implementing New Algorithms

 Is pretty straightforward.
-The implementation of `DMDMPINV` looks like
+The implementation of `DMDPINV` looks like

 ```julia